What is Adjuvant Therapy?

 Adjuvant therapy is treatment designed to reduce the chances of cancer coming back after a primary treatment, such as surgery.

 Many kidney cancer patients are surprised to learn that they won’t be getting additional treatment (such as chemotherapy or radiation) after surgery for a localized primary tumor.
-In kidney cancer, research is ongoing to develop better treatments to help prevent or delay recurrence for patients who are considered to be at high risk.
+In kidney cancer, research is still ongoing to develop better post-surgical treatments to help prevent or delay recurrence for patients who are considered to be at high risk.

 - Preventative treatment given after surgery is called adjuvant therapy.